 Examines the design and management of products, processes, services and supply chains.
 Considers the acquisition, development, and utilization of resources that firms need to deliver the goods and services for clients.

 Examines one of the five Business Analysis Perspectives and the five tasks associated with Business Analysis Planning and Monitoring: approach, stakeholder engagement, governance, information management, and performance improvement.
 Introduces the Business Analysis techniques of brainstorming, process modeling, and document analysis, which are commonly used techniques, to planning and monitoring tasks in addition to other stages of a Business Analysis project.
-(Prerequisite: Completion of or concurrent enrollment in 890-101 College 101)
+(Prerequisites: Completion of or concurrent enrollment in 102-134 Business Analyst Essentials; 890-101 College 101)

 Provides insight into the Business Analyst role and profession.
 Examines career pathways, key concepts, and the underlying competencies describing the behaviors, characteristics, knowledge, and personal qualities that support the practice of business analysis.
 Students will also be introduced to the Business Analysis Body of Knowledge Guide (BABOK).
 (Prerequisite: Completion of or concurrent enrollment in 890-101 College 101)